paulaidt/ACCI_Nextflow/contributing.md

      ```

 3. **Make Changes:**
 - Make your code changes or additions in the local repository.

 4. **Commit Changes:**
-   - Once your changes are complete, stage the files for commit and commit them with a descriptive message.
+   - Once your changes are complete, stage the files for commit by adding them using `git add <file_name>`.
+   - Use `git status` to review the changes before committing.
+   - Commit the staged changes with a descriptive message using the following command:
      ```
-     git add .
      git commit -m "Brief description of changes"
      ```